southalc/types/README.md

 ```
 This is a more complex example that demonstrates extending the module to include
 types provided by the [concat](https://forge.puppet.com/puppetlabs/concat/readme)
-module, installing an OpenSSH server, and configuring an `sshd_config` file as
+module, installing an OpenSSH server, and configuring the `sshd_config` file as
-a `concat` fragment.
-All systems in the environment could be targeted with this
+a `concat_file`, with content provided from a `concat_fragment`.
+All systems
-configuration:
+in the environment could be targeted with this configuration:
 ```
 types::types:
   - 'concat_file'